-Criminal Justice is a major intended for students interested in a career in law enforcement, a variety of positions in the field of adult or juvenile corrections and court services, private security and treatment facilities.
+The criminal justice degree program is intended for students interested in a career in law enforcement, a variety of positions in the field of adult or juvenile corrections and court services, private security and treatment facilities.

 - CRMJ2400 Introduction to Criminal Justice 3 s.h.